CloudCannon/Jekyll-Tips/_guide/collections.md

 title: Collections
 order: 9
 ---
-Next up we're going to look at [Collections](http://jekyllrb.com/docs/collections/).
+Next up we're looking at [Collections](http://jekyllrb.com/docs/collections/).
 Collections are a great way of organizing related content.
 They behave in a similar way to Posts but don't require a date.

 We're going to use a Collection on our Services page to reduce the repetition of HTML.